KaviHShah/Intro-to-Python/index.md

 ## Overview

-This course aims to bring everyone in the Part III Systems Biology course up to speed in python which will be used as a programming language in different subsequent parts of the course.
-This course assumes no prior python experience, but some limited coding experience.This course may also be a good more general course for those looking to learn python for use in data science - particularly for those interested in using python with biological data
+This course is designed to equip all members of the Part III Systems Biology cohort at the University of Cambridge with a foundational understanding of Python, which will be utilized in various subsequent sections of the program.
+While no prior knowledge of Python is required, a basic familiarity with coding is assumed.
+Additionally, this course may serve as a valuable introduction for those interested in learning Python for data science, particularly for those working with biological data.

 ::: {.callout-tip}
 ### Learning Objectives

-- Present participants with the key features of python and some of the pros and cons of using python in data science
+- Introduce participants to the core features of Python, emphasising its strengths and limitations in data science applications.
-- Familiarise participants with python syntax and data types
-- Introduce and explore core python programming concepts including difining functions and coding loops and conditionals
-- Introduce participants to manipulating and plotting biological data in python utilising common packages
+- Provide a comprehensive overview of Python syntax, data types, and operators.
+- Cover key programming concepts in Python, including loops, conditionals, functions, and classes; alongside an introduction to the object-oriented programming paradigm.
+- Discuss error handling, edge case management, memory management, code optimisation, and benchmarking.
+- Introduce package installation and management, as well as environment management using pip and conda.
+- Guide participants in the manipulation and visualisation of biological data using widely-used Python packages, including NumPy, pandas, Matplotlib, and Seaborn.

 :::

 ### Target Audience

-This is targeted at Part III Systems Biology students.
+This is targeted at Part III Systems Biology students at the university of Cambridge.
 All of these students should have some basic programming experience, however may not have used python.

-Some participants may have taken the MCB undergraduate introduction to python course.
-This course will refresh and extend slightly the concepts taught in that course.
+Some participants may have completed the introductory Python practical in the Part II Mathematical and Computational Biology module of the Natural Sciences Tripos.
+This course will refresh and extend further the concepts introduced there.

 ### Prerequisites

-Detail any prerequisite skills needed to attend this course, with links to other relevant materials/courses if possible.
+- Have some prior experience in coding whether in Python or another programming language.
+- Have followed the instructions on Data and Setup pages to install python, mamba/conda, and jupyterlab.

 <!-- Training Developer note: comment the following section out if you did not assign levels to your exercises -->